 Field census

 Annual census of flowering COBP was initiated in 1986 by Hollis Marriott through Wyoming Natural Diversity Database (WYNDD; Marriott 1988) to gauge overall population trends under Research Natural Area objectives.
-It was timed during or after peak flowering in usually in August.
-After a pause in 1987, it was repeated in 1988 and then data collecting was partitioned into creek-segment subsets in 1989.
-Monitoring continued by Walter Fertig and colleagues (1992-2000), later over seen by Bonnie Heidel and colleagues (2001-present).
-The 2023 census signified the 36th consecutive year, consistent with Heidel and Tuthill (2022) and prior years.
-The creek segment level of data analysis is the scale used in this report, although starting in 2002, we started mapping and recording census results as points and polygons, mapped using Global Positioning System units with generally 10 m or greater separation distance.
+It was timed during or after peak flowering, usually in August.
+After a pause in 1987, it was repeated in 1988 when data collection was partitioned into creek segment subsets.
+Monitoring continued by Walter Fertig and colleagues (1992-2000), and was later over seen by Bonnie Heidel and colleagues (2001-present).
+The 2023 census was the 36th consecutive year, and employed methods consistent with Heidel and Tuthill (2022) and prior years.
+The creek and segment levels of data collection are the scales used for analysis in this report, although starting in 2002, we started mapping and recording census results at an even finer scale as points and polygons, which we mapped using Global Positioning System units with generally 10 m or greater separation distance.

 The 2023 census was conducted over the course of five days between 7-11 August.
-By census time, all plants producing flowering stems were detectable, despite herbivory or breakage.
-Most were in flower with fruits that had started to form or already fallen.
+By census time, we had high confidence in our ability to accurately detect flowering stems, even if they had herbivory damage or breakage. all plants producing .
+Most flowering stalks were in flower with fruits that had started to form or already fallen, which increased our confidence that any plants that were going to flower in that year had already done so.
 In this report, the category of all reproductive plants is referred to as flowering plants.

-Data analysis – detecting trends
+Data analysis – detecting long-term trends in population size

-COBP census results were presented for the entire WAFB population and divided into intervals showing that population trends have changed over time.
-They have also been presented for each creek (this report), as well as by creek segment and for each of over 100 mapped points and polygons that have ever been occupied by the species (unpublished data).
-For all these graphed results, linear regression trend lines were superimposed to provide an overview.
+COBP census results are presented here for the entire WAFB population, as well as at the creek level.
+We also conducted analyses at the level of creek segment and for each of over 100 mapped points and polygons that have ever been occupied by the species (unpublished data).
+For all of the results shown, we conducted simple linear regression to estimate population size as a function of year, which we include to provide broad information about change in number of flowering individuals across the census period.
 Results were also summarized by presence/absence values for each point and polygon in a master map.

-Data analysis – detecting changes to trends
+Data analysis – detecting short-term trends in population size